Home / Services / AI & Automation

 Phase 1 — Initial conversation & use-case inventory

-Phase 2 — Pilot in one department
+Phase 2 — Trial in one department

-Phase 4 — Operation & ongoing adaptation
+Phase 4 — Operations & ongoing adaptation

 What you get: